-Looking For a New Mazda MAZDA3 in your area?
+Looking for a Used MAZDA3 in your area?

 No matter the driving situation, whether you’re inching along in traffic or flinging the car down a favorite back road, the 2014 Mazda 3 demonstrates astonishing dynamic competence.